 A STA affiliated with a non-AP MLD that belongs to a NSTR link pair is considered to have lost medium synchronization (due to UL interference) when the other STA, which is affiliated with the same MLD and belongs to that link pair, transmits a PPDU, except under the following condition: — Both STAs ended a transmission at the same time.

 A STA that has lost medium synchronization due to transmission by another STA affiliated with the same MLD shall start a MediumSyncDelay timer at the end of that transmission event if that transmission event is longer than aMediumSyncThreshold.
 The STA may not start the MediumSyncDelay timer if the transmission event is shorter than or equal to aMediumSyncThreshold.
+The aMediumSyncThreshold is set to 44us. (#4234)

-Editor’s Note: The value of aMediumSyncThreshold needs to be specified.
+Note – The value of 44us is chosen to cover at least the PPDU length of CTS/ACK frames using Non-HT or Non-HT Duplicated PPDU format with 6Mbps data rate. (#4234)

 Straw Poll: Do you support to incorporate the proposed draft text in this document 11-21/1417r0 to the next revision of TGbe Draft?